ZhaoqingCui/miniature-meme/README.md

    * What are the GitHub usernames and names of your team members?
        * GitHub username 1: ZhaoqingCui        name 1: ZHAOQING CUI
        * GitHub username 2: Mitchell-Kitzinger name 2: MITCHELL LAWRENCE KITZINGER
-       * GitHub username 3: akkalj: name 3: Justin Akkal
+       * GitHub username 3: akkalj              name 3: Justin Akkal
        * GitHub username 4: cmartinez9          name 4: Christian Martinez
    * When did you complete this exercise?
    October 28, 2018
    * How long did it take your team to complete this exercise?